Motia Icon

 })

-👉 Use tester.emit() to manually fire events and test Event triggers without hitting APIs.
+Use tester.enqueue() to manually fire messages and test Queue triggers without hitting APIs.

 Unit Test Handlers